Finding the Right Type of Pool Finish

 Are you considering constructing a pool?
 Perhaps you want to remodel your existing one?
 Whichever the case, it's essential to carefully choose the right type of pool finish for your project.
 That’s because the finish will not only affect the look of your swimming pool but also its longevity.

 The type of finish you will use will also dictate the materials to be used and the cost of pool construction.
 However, with so many finish options offered today, it's not easy to decide which one to choose.
 To help you make an informed decision, let's take a look at all the types of pool finish you can choose from.

 Also read: The Different Types of Pool Finishes

 If you want a large pool, but are on a tight budget, plaster might be your best choice.
 It is one of the oldest and most affordable options for pool surface finish.
 It is a simple mixture of Portland cement, water, and either silica or marble sand.
 Plaster finish will give your pool a smooth and classic appearance.

 Another good thing about plaster finish is that it comes in a variety of colours that gives your pool a better look.
 Most people prefer light blue to make their pool water look like the Caribbean, but there are also other options such as beige, dark blue, grey, or red.
 Plaster finish typically lasts five to seven years before visible etching or chipping.

 Aggregate pool finish is a step-up design from a standard concrete finish.
 It's a mixture of quartz, glass beads, granite, or pebbles into the concrete to provide a more attractive aesthetic.
-An aggregate plaster finish lasts quite a while, as it is more resistant to chemicals and can be fixed reasonably easy.
-It is getting appreciation today as it offers a luxurious look, and it is more resistant to damages.
-The aggregate pool finish can also be customised to give a unique colour and texture to the pool, and can be polished or exposed.
+An aggregate plaster finish lasts quite a while, as it is more resistant to chemicals and can be fixed reasonably easily.
+It is getting more attention today as it offers a luxurious look, and is more resistant to damage.
+An aggregate pool finish can also be customised to give a unique colour and texture to the pool, and can be polished or exposed.

 View our Gallery of Pools for inspiration.